-- If episcleritis does not settle over a week or so, or if worsening pain or altered vision develop, medical help should be sought in case this is, in fact, scleritis.
+- If episcleritis does not settle over a week or if the pain becomes worse and your vision is affected, you should see a doctor in case you have scleritis.

 What is the treatment for scleritis?

-- If you develop scleritis you will be urgently referred to an eye specialist (ophthalmologist).
-You will usually be seen on the same day.
+- If you develop scleritis you should be urgently referred to an eye specialist (ophthalmologist).
+You will usually need to be seen on the same day.

 - The management will depend on what type of scleritis this is and on its severity.

 - The non-necrotising types are usually treated with oral NSAID medication.
 If this isn't effective, oral steroids are needed.

 - Some doctors treat scleritis with injections of steroid medication into the sclera or around the eye.

 - If these treatments don't work then immunosuppressant drugs such as methotrexate and cyclophosphamide may be used.
 They can take several weeks to work.

 - Some of the new 'biological agents' such as rituximab can also be effective.

 - Sometimes surgery is needed to treat the complications of scleritis.